-Additional fields you likely will find helpful are
+Additional fields you likely will find helpful are:

-- DPV Footnotes (DPV_Ftnts) more in-depth information about the quality of the address itself - Status/Error Code Field (Std_Status) the most comprehensive information about address quality - NCOA^{Link} will provide a return code (COA_RtnCod) for each record that is processed.
+- DPV Footnotes (DPV_Ftnts) more in-depth information about the quality of the address itself - Status/Error Code Field (Std_Status) the most comprehensive information about address quality

+NCOA^{Link} will provide a return code (COA_RtnCod) for each record that is processed.
 Return codes provide more in-depth information about the matching results between your input file and the NCOA database.
-The value in the return code can be used to determine if a match has been made, and if so, whether or not a new address will be returned; what elements of the name or address prevented a match from being made; or if no match was found.
-See the full list of NCOA^{Link} Return Codes as an additional aid in your update process. - In some cases, you need to choose whether or not to update using the Std address fields based on your rules and requirements.
-For example, we do not recommend you use the standardized address if the DPV_Flag indicates the delivery point was not validated (delivery points that cannot be validated will have an 'N' or be blank in the DPV_Flag field).
-Also, if the Std_Status code indicates there were no substantial changes to the address, you might not want to update to preserve extraneous info or unusual punctuations that standardization would strip.
+The value in this return code can be used to determine if a match has been made, and if so, whether or not a new address will be returned; what elements of the name or address prevented a match from being made; or if no match was found.
+Please see the full list of NCOA^{Link} Return Codes as an additional aid in your update process.